|Siting / Review Process

 Only one application to EFSEC has been successful in meeting these criteria and after EFSEC's review, was approved by the Governor.

 When an application is submitted, EFSEC begins its application review.
-EFSEC retains an independent consultant to ascertain if the information submitted in the application conforms to Chapter 463-60 WAC and in most cases, to prepare an Environmental Impact Statement (EIS).
-The $25,000 application fee is applied toward the cost of the independent consultant under contract to EFSEC for this review.
+EFSEC retains an independent consultant to ascertain if the information submitted in the application conforms to Chapter 463-60 WAC.
+The independent consultant may also assist EFSEC in preparing an Environmental Impact Statement (EIS).
+The $50,000 application fee is applied toward the cost of the independent consultant under contract to EFSEC for this review.

 The application must specify how the project will meet the Council's Construction and Operational Standards (Chapter 463-62 WAC) and information and detail of the design, methods of construction, and operation of the proposed facility that will ensure a clean and safe environment.
 The application will also describe how the applicant will abide by the rules and regulations that the Council will use to monitor and check for compliance with state laws.
 The application should contain the relevant information and data as specified in Chapter 463-60 WAC and that would be necessary for the development of an EIS.
 The information in the application provides the technical background information for the adjudicative hearing.

-EFSEC's independent consultant will advise the Council and the applicant if additional information is needed to prepare the EIS and/or commence the adjudicative hearings.
+EFSEC's independent consultant will advise the Council if additional information is needed to prepare the EIS and/or commence the adjudicative hearings.
 When the Council determines there is sufficient information regarding the proposed project it will proceed with the adjudicative hearings.

 The Council asks the counties, cities, and port districts where the project is to be located to appoint representatives to sit on the Council when it considers issues within their jurisdiction.
 State law (RCW 80.50.030) only gives voting authority to city and county representatives; not to port district representatives.
 These members serve until the proposed site is accepted or rejected.